-Can’t Open USB Flash Drive in Windows 7/8/10
+Can’t Open USB Flash Drive in Windows 7/8/10/11

-Here, we are going to discuss another hot issue about USB drive detected but not accessible and introduce a reliable file recovery software to recover lost files when we cannot open files on USB flash drive.
-A true example is shown here.
+Today we are going to talk about another hot issue: USB drive detected but not accessible and introduce a piece of free data recovery software to recover files when we cannot access files on USB flash drives.

 Q: Can't Open USB Flash Drive in Windows 10

 I upgraded from Windows 7 to 10 with no problems except I can't open my E drive which is my USB port.
 I inserted a USB flash drive and the computer recognizes it.
 When I go to Connected Devices in Settings it is there.
 I can't figure out how to open it.
 Does anyone know how to open the E drive so I can get to the content on my flash drive?
 I'm not a computer expert as you can tell.

 Are you one of the users suffering from this issue?
 If you cannot open the USB flash drive in Windows 7/8/10/11, you cannot access the files on the USB drive.
 Therefore, before fixing the issue, you are strongly suggested to recover data from the USB drive by using the best data recovery software – MiniTool Power Data Recovery.

 How to delete duplicate files on a USB flash drive?
 What if important USB files are deleted by mistake?
 Read this post to find out the answers.

 Part 1.
 Recover Data From USB Drive That Cannot Be Opened

 MiniTool Power Data Recovery is a piece of read-only and professional data recovery software that can help you effectively recover lost data from USB drives without damaging the original data.
 And you don’t need to worry about how to use it, for it offers wizard-like interfaces which can help you recover files without any difficulty.